willswats/nixos-config/README.md

 ## Installing NixOS

-1. Set CSM support to disabled in your bios to ensure that you boot into UEFI (otherwise NixOS will use grub instead of systemd boot).
+1. Set CSM support (or your equivalent) to disabled in the bios (ensures that you boot in UEFI, otherwise NixOS will use grub instead of systemd boot).
 2. Download the NixOS Plasma ISO from [here](https://nixos.org/download.html).
 3. Write the NixOS Plasma ISO to a USB and boot into it.
 4. Run the installer and set the following: